reinthal/swapi/README.md

 # swapi

-Dagster repo for comparing helm deployment between argocd and fluxcd
+Dagster repo for comparing helm deployment between argocd and fluxcd and some other demos